ncmreynolds/retroTerm/documentation/readme.md

 - Widgets do not function properly when using the double width or double size attribute.
 - Serial speeds of 230400 and above are unreliable and cause 'phantom typing'.
-- Use with a Stream class over TCP/IP causes immediate watchdog errors on ESP8266.
+- Use with a Stream class over TCP/IP causes immediate watchdog errors on ESP8266/ESP32.
+This requires investigation.
 - No explicit support for unicode/UTF-8 input, only ASCII.
 This is not an insurmountable problem it just needs more work.
 - Input in text input widgets is restricted to the visible width.
 This is not an insurmountable problem it just needs more work.
+- Scrolling Markdown in a textDisplay works going 'down' but not 'up'.

 **[Back to top](#table-of-contents)**